Stratio/stratio-cassandra/README.md

             body : {type : "text",  analyzer : "org.apache.lucene.analysis.en.EnglishAnalyzer"},
             time : {type : "date", pattern  : "yyyy/MM/dd"}
         }
-    }'
+    }'ç
 };
 ```

-This will index all the columns in the table with the specified types, and will be refreshed once per second.
+This will index all the columns in the table with the specified types, and it will be refreshed once per second.

-Now you can request, for example, the 100 more relevant tweets which *body* field contains the phrase "big data gives organizations":
+Now, to query the top 100 more relevant tweets where *body* field contains the phrase "big data gives organizations":

 ```
 SELECT * FROM tweets WHERE lucene='{
 	query : {type:"phrase", field:"body", values:["big","data","gives","organizations"]}
 }' limit 100;
 ```

-If you want to search into the tweets into a certain date range, then you must add to the search a filter as follows:
+To restrict the search for tweets within a certain date range, then you must add to the search a filter as follows:

 ```
 SELECT * FROM tweets WHERE lucene='{